imindersingh/brit-insurance-web-tests/README.md

 ![terminal_results.png](.images/terminal_results.png)

-### GitHub Report
+### GitHub Serenity Report

 The serenity report is being published as part of the build.
-For example, on [this](https://github.com/imindersingh/brit-insurance-web-tests/actions/runs/5457454000) run, the report is published as an artifact:
+For example, on [this](https://github.com/imindersingh/brit-insurance-web-tests/actions/runs/5457454000) run, the `serenity-report` is published as an artifact:

 ![actions_run.png](.images/actions_run.png)